Karthi2603/5.-Design-and-Simulation-of-step-down-chopper/README.md

 ## APPARATUS REQUIRED
 	MATLAB
 ## PROCEDURE
-1. Open MATLAB and click on the icon for SIMULINK as shown below
+1. Open MATLAB and click on the icon for SIMULINK as shown belowl
+2.
  <img width="522" height="376" alt="image" src="https://github.com/user-attachments/assets/545a1702-442f-4f55-94db-225ccabc88ff" />

 Another way is to open is through START icon of MATLAB Start ⇒ Simulink ⇒ Library  browser.